-- Fill out a "Request for Review of an Administrative Law Judge (ALJ) Medicare Decision/Dismissal" form.
+- Fill out a "Request for Review of an Administrative Law Judge (ALJ) Medicare Decision/Dismissal" form [PDF, 30.5 KB].

 - Submit a written request to the Appeals Council that includes:

 - Your name and Medicare number.
-If you've appointed a representative, include the name and address of your representative.
+If you've appointed a representative, include the name of your representative.

-- The item(s) and/or service(s) and dates of service you're appealing.
+- The specific item(s) and/or service(s) and specific date(s) of service you're appealing.
 See your MSN or your ALJ hearing decision for this information.